TonGarcia/aind-planning-cargo/heuristic_analysis.md

 | astar                  |    4853    |    4855    |   44041   |      9      | 11.131236883000383   |
 | h_levelsum             |     86     |     88     |    841    |      9      | 44.135599479999655   |
 | h_ignore_preconditions |    1450    |    1452    |   13303   |      9      | 4.434105365000505    |
+For the Problem2, about the time to take the best decision, the ignore_predictions was the best algorithm, but about the one that less expanded, the winner was the levelsum, but it took so long time to find the solution.

 ### Problem 3 Table
 | Tables                 | Expansions | Goal Tests | New Nodes | Plan Length | Spent Time (seconds) |